duaaa/String-Matching-Algorithms-Performance/TestKMP/README.md

 which we are using in our algorithm.
 We get our dataset from the https://www.kaggle.com/datasets .
 Futher, we also have a controller as a main function to call our the models according to the user's choice. </p>
-<p> In the searchInfo.cs class we have three classes <h5>Performance</h5> in which we
+<p> In the searchInfo.cs class we have three classes <b>Performance</b> in which we
 have parameters of no.ofstatementexecuted as we are doing in list and the parameter to check the memory consumption.
-<h5>Search Info</h5> is also a class which contains the parameters that get the use's choice for the algorithm that is to be executed.
+<b>Search Info</b> is also a class which contains the parameters that get the use's choice for the algorithm that is to be executed.
-<h5>Statement</h5> class which contain a parameter statementnumber which counts the no.of times a statement is executed.
+<b>Statement</b> class which contain a parameter statementnumber which counts the no.of times a statement is executed.

 </p>
 <h3>Installation</h3>